torvalds/linux/Documentation/misc-devices/c2port.rst

 Overview
 --------

-This driver implements the support for Linux of Silicon Labs (Silabs) C2 Interface used for in-system programming of micro controllers.
+This driver implements the support for GNU/Linux of Silicon Labs (Silabs) C2 Interface used for in-system programming of micro controllers.

 By using this driver you can reprogram the in-system flash without EC2